 Colour – The colour of the floor will depend on its age, its timber and what the timber was treated with.

 Grade – This is how many knots and natural features can be found in the timber.
 For example rustic grade will have more knots and character whereas Prime grade will have very few knots and far less character.

 Dimensions – This is the width, length and thickness of the boards.
 Often people take into account the width and overlook the length when choosing their floor.
 A random length floor will look noticeably different to a floor made up of long lengths.

 T&G Profile – This stands for tongue and groove which is the profile that slots each board together.
 If the new floor has to join with the old then it makes the job simpler if the T&G’s are compatible.

 Appearance of finish – As well as colour the type of finish is also important.
 For example lacquered boards can often look a little more shiny and artificial whereas oiled finishes look more traditional.
 You can also get textured finishes such as brushed, hand scraped, bandsawn etc. so again this needs considering when matching in to an existing floor.

 When it comes to fitting, if you can, avoid slotting the old boards into the new.
-One way you can split the two areas/rooms up is by using a threshold strip as it can help disguise small changes between the two floors and also means the T&G doesn’t have to match.
+One way you can split the two areas/rooms up is by using a threshold strip as it can help disguise thickness differences between the two floors and also means the T&G doesn’t have to match.